-The Clinical Mental Health Counseling Program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-Graduates are eligible to sit for the National Counselor Examination administered by the National Board of Certified Counselors (NBCC).
-Furthermore, graduates are able to meet the degree requirements for licensure as a Professional Counselor in Pennsylvania and most other states.
+The Clinical Mental Health Counseling Program has been accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) since 2009.
+After completing a CACREP program, graduates are eligible to sit for the National Counselor Examination administered by the National Board of Certified Counselors (NBCC) and have met the degree requirements for licensure as a Professional Counselor in Pennsylvania and most other states.
+In addition, graduates of a CACREP program are eligible for certification as Nationally Certified Counselors through the National Board of Certified Counselors (NBCC).
 For further information on accreditation, contact:

-CACREP

-1001 North Fairfax Street, Suite 510 Alexandria, VA 22314
+CACREP 1001 North Fairfax Street, Suite 510 Alexandria, VA 22314 Phone: 703-535-5990

-Phone: 703-535-5990 Website: www.cacrep.org
+Website: www.cacrep.org